Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

-The revised Australian AML/CTF Act 2024 introduces the concept of value transfer chains, which refers to the passage of value between ordering, intermediary, and beneficiary institutions where a value transfer has occurred.
-This concept captures a broad range of value transfers, including money, virtual assets, and property.
+The amended Australian AML/CTF Act 2024 introduces the concept of value transfer chains to enhance transparency and traceability in value transfers, including money, virtual assets, and property.

 The introduction of the value transfer chain ensures uniform requirements for all types of value transfers, enhancing regulatory clarity and compliance.
 It also improves the traceability of value transfers and aids in the detection and prevention of money laundering and terrorist financing.
 It accommodates the growing use of virtual assets and other non-traditional forms of value transfer.